Last Updated on June 9, 2022

 A bachelor’s degree in exercise science provides a baseline understanding of anatomy, physiology, chemistry, biology, and physics as a starting point.
 For former athletes and those seeking an exciting career in the sports industry, a degree in exercise science might be the perfect first professional step.

 In a world that is increasingly interested in health, fitness, and longevity, exercise science is the foundation from which lifestyles are built.
 It is the key to helping people live satisfying lives with more efficient healing and recovery, and helps aspiring teams and athletes achieve their very best.

 An exercise science degree is a fundamental building block for many career fields.
 Graduating as an exercise science major sets you up for a successful professional career in a variety of fields.
 These include health and wellness, physical therapy, nursing, personal training, and even advanced medical training.
-Like other pre-med bachelor’s degrees, exercise science provides a foundation in anatomy, physiology, nutrition, and research methods.
+Exercise science is similar to other pre-med bachelor’s degrees, as it provides a foundation in anatomy, physiology, nutrition, and research methods.
 So while some students bound for medical school may not have considered exercise science, they really should – especially for those who are passionate about being fit and living well.